When I first started scuba diving, I had no choice but to borrow or rent out my equipment.

 Aqua Lung Core Scuba Regulator - Yoke

-- Auto Closure Device (ACD) - keeps corrosive water out of the first stage inlet by automatically closing as the Core is removed from the cylinder valve, this prevents internal lubrication from washing away
+- Auto Closure Device (ACD) - keeps corrosive water out of the first stage inlet by automatically closing as the CORE is removed from the cylinder valve

 - The balanced diaphragm first stage provides superior, consistent performance